Corporate Accounting

 The equity ratio is a financial measure that indicates the proportion of equity used to fund a firm’s assets.
 The two components are frequently obtained from the balance sheet or statement of financial position of the business (so-called book value), but the ratio can also be computed using market prices for both if the business’s stock is publicly traded.

-While the equity ratio is a widely used financial statistic, particularly in Central Europe and Japan, the debt to equity ratio is more frequently employed in financial (research) reports in the United States.
+While the equity ratio is a widely used financial statistic, particularly in Central Europe and Japan, the debt-to-equity ratio is more frequently employed in financial (research) reports in the United States.

 Interest Cover Ratio

 The interest coverage ratio measures a company’s ability to make interest payments on its outstanding debt.
 This ratio calculates a company’s earnings before interest and taxes (EBIT) by its interest expenses.
-A low interest coverage ratio indicates that a company may have difficulty making its interest payments and is at risk of defaulting on its debt.

 Show More